suyog-kalyankar/mytheresa-challenge/README.md

 ## Getting Started

 ## Installation
-When you download it from the repository, do the following steps to start the application:
+When you download it from the repository (master branch), do the following steps to start the application:

  - npm install // it will download all the required dependencies
  - npm start // to run the application on localhost